akash-network/helm-charts/README.md

 > The following sections will be moved to https://docs.akash.network eventually.

-### Maintaining the charts

-When updating the charts, make sure to update the provider submodule, refer to [SUBMODULES](SUBMODULES.md) for more details.

 ### Troubleshooting

 To troubleshoot you'll need to know the following.